cucapra/fodlam/README.md

 Running the Model
 -----------------

+FODLAM is a Python 3 program.
+It has no other dependencies.

 To specify a DNN, create a JSON file containing two keys:

 * Choose one of these two options to select a network to draw layers from: